Traditional Culture Experience

 - 04

-- Drawing hair: Draw hair, eyebrows, and beard to add expression.
+- Painting the Hair: Paint the hair, eyebrows, and beard to give the mask its expression.

 - 05